KDE/krita/krita/data/profiles/elles-icc-profiles/plain-text-README-for-elles-well-behaved-icc-profiles.txt

     About RGB Colourspace Models Performance takes a look at various color spaces from the point of view of how well selected multiplication operations emulate what would happen if you did the same calculations using spectral data.
 The study ranks the most commonly encountered RGB color spaces on how closely results in each color space emulate results obtained using spectral data.

-    The About RGB Colourspace Models Performance study can be critiqued on various grounds (I wish the study had included actual ICC profile working spaces, and I wish more operations had been checked).
+    The About RGB Colourspace Models Performance study can be critiqued; in particular I wish the study had included actual ICC profile working spaces instead of just the color spaces not adapted to D50.
 Nonetheless the findings are interesting.
 Some color spaces you might not have ever used ranked near the top of the study's ranking, including Rec.2020 and the ACEScg color space (both of which are included in my profile-making code and profile pack).
 And some of the more well-known and commonly used RGB working spaces, including sRGB, AdobeRGB1998 and ProPhotoRGB, ranked rather poorly, with sRGB ranking second from the bottom.

     Anyway, I encourage you to think about breaking with the "sRGB/AdobeRGB1998/ProPhotoRGB" trio of commonly-used color spaces, and experiment with the Rec.2020 and ACEScg color spaces.
 I also encourage you to try using linear gamma color spaces, but of course only if you can use a high bit depth image editor (GIMP 2.9 requires special considerations when choosing an RGB working space).
 And when you need a color space with a perceptually uniform TRC, try the "labl" version of your preferred linear gamma color space.
     The profiles that end in "-g10.icc" are linear gamma (gamma=1.0, "linear light", etc) profiles and should only be used when editing at high bit depths (16-bit floating point, 16-bit integer, 32-bit floating point, 32-bit integer).
 Many editing operations produce better results in linear gamma color spaces.